Laura Scott, MBACP, DiRC, LLB, DipLP

 I trained as a couples and individual counsellor in Scotland and moved to Surrey in 2018 since when I have practised within Relate as well as within my private practice.
 I am a registered member of BACP.
 I have a post grad Diploma in the specific skills needed to provide safe online therapy, including via email, IM, telephone and webcam and I am a member of ACTO, the Association for Counselling and Therapy online.
 I work with couples and individuals over the age of 18, generally using psychodynamic, systemic and other approaches in an integrative way.

-I have additional training in other disciplines including CBT and Emotionally Focused Therapy which I may draw upon as required.
+I have maintained a professional and ethical approach by attending continuous professional development (CPD) in various fields in other disciplines including Grief Counselling, CBT and Emotionally Focused Therapy which I may draw upon as required.

 My previous career in the law in Edinburgh included mentoring and coaching as well as involvement with LawCare, a charity devoted to good mental health within the legal profession.